 Yet we should be clear: a meme, if it does exist, cannot seek out prey.
 And it certainly cannot leap from one brain to another.
 The conceit of thinking in this way is just useful sometimes.The "active" meme is classified by the author as a mistake that the author blames on Dennett and Hofstadter.
 I am sceptical.
 I don't see much of a problem here if the first place - memes are about as "active" as genes are - and I consider it to be "acceptable usage" to say that they propagate by "leaping from brain to brain".
 So: I don't think that was how things went down.

 Aside from its technical problems, the article is a bit of a subtle "hatchet job" on memes.
-While some of the author's historical digging is welcome,the article's title calls memes "unscientific", it implicitly suggests that the meme may have died in 1999 - and the main thesis is that parts of memetics arose from misunderstandings propagated by Dennett and Hofstadter's editing of Richard Dawkins' original article - this thesis just seems to be mistaken to me.
+While some of the author's historical digging is welcome,the article's title calls memes "unscientific", it implicitly suggests that the meme may have died in 1999 - and the main thesis is that parts of memetics arose from misunderstandings propagated by Dennett and Hofstadter's editing of Richard Dawkins' original article.
+This thesis just seems to be mistaken to me.

 It is also worth noting that Richard Dawkins didn't permanently abandon the meme - as the article seems to suggest.
 He returned many years later to actively defend the concept in his 2005 book "The God Delusion" - citing Richerson, Boyd, Shennan, Brodie, Distin, Aunger and Blackmore - and skewering meme critics.
+His promotion of memes has continued - with things like his Just For Hits video.

 What does E. O. Wilson think about cultural evolution these days - or at least in 2002?
 He still sees potential for the twain (the natural and social sciences) to meet.